redis/redis-doc/topics/cluster-tutorial.md

 4. Create a Redis Cluster composed of N masters and zero slaves.
 You'll add slaves later.
 Make sure all your nodes are using the append only file for persistence.
 5. Stop all the cluster nodes, substitute their append only file with your pre-existing append only files, aof-1 for the first node, aof-2 for the second node, up to aof-N.
 6. Restart your Redis Cluster nodes with the new AOF files.
 They'll complain that there are keys that should not be there according to their configuration.
-7. Use `redis-trib fix` command in order to fix the cluster so that keys will be migrated according to the hash slots each node is authoritative or not.
+7. Use `redis-cli --cluster fix` command in order to fix the cluster so that keys will be migrated according to the hash slots each node is authoritative or not.
-8. Use `redis-trib check` at the end to make sure your cluster is ok.
+8. Use `redis-cli --cluster check` at the end to make sure your cluster is ok.
 9. Restart your clients modified to use a Redis Cluster aware client library.

-There is an alternative way to import data from external instances to a Redis Cluster, which is to use the `redis-trib import` command.
+There is an alternative way to import data from external instances to a Redis Cluster, which is to use the `redis-cli --cluster import` command.

 The command moves all the keys of a running instance (deleting the keys from the source instance) to the specified pre-existing Redis Cluster.
 However